 There shall be no off-street parking space within five (5) feet of any property line except as provided below:

-B-2 and BPK Districts.
-Zero lot line parking area setbacks shall be allowed within B-2 and BPK Districts subject to the following conditions:
+B-1, B-2, and BPK Districts.
+Zero lot line parking area setbacks shall be allowed within the B-1, B-2, and BPK Districts subject to the following conditions:

 A five (5) foot parking area setback shall be maintained along street rights-of-way (not including alleys).
 Such setback area shall be sodded or landscaped with approved ground cover, shrubs or trees.